Children Choosing Which Parent to Live with in Georgia

 Ultimately, a trial judge is going to sign off on what that child wants just to ensure the safety and well-being of that child.
 Under Georgia law, there are specific requirements, age requirements that allow the child to have their voice heard more and more as they get older.
 Ultimately, our local judges are going to wait until that child is 14, 15, even 16 years old before given great weight to what they want.
 However, with the right evidence to back up that child’s wishes, your child’s voice will be heard if we do a better job at describing for the court why they want to make this change or why they want to live with one parent rather than the other.
 We’ve been pretty successful in having children’s voices heard without actually putting them in front of the judge and making them in front of an open courtroom say what they want.

 I can help you.
 Call us if you’ve got a child who wants to move in with another parent or is really insistent during a custody case that they want to live in one place rather than the other.
 Give us a call.
 I will sit down with you and talk with you about our options and how we can let your child’s voice be heard without really exposing them to the emotional process of a custody action in an open courtroom.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about children choosing which parent to live with in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about children choosing which parent to live with in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.